adarsh0331/Mc_Aws_Devops_Projects/Project_9/README.md

 **Assumptions**: Default AWS settings; all tools on one EC2; no advanced security or scaling.

-# Detailed Documentation for README.md

-Below is a complete, detailed Markdown content suitable for a `README.md` file.
-It includes the architecture diagram (embedded as Mermaid), setup instructions, configuration details, troubleshooting, and more.
-This can be directly copied into your project's README.md.

 ```markdown
 # CI/CD Pipeline for Java Application on AWS